BhavanaAgrawal73/Auto-PPT-Generator/README.md

 **Your Text, Your Style – Turn bulk text or markdown into a polished PowerPoint presentation.**

-Gyaan Deck is a lightweight web app that lets anyone paste long-form text (markdown, prose, notes, reports) and instantly convert it into a styled, ready-to-present PowerPoint deck.
+Auto PPT Generator is a lightweight web app that lets anyone paste long-form text (markdown, prose, notes, reports) and instantly convert it into a styled, ready-to-present PowerPoint deck.
 Simply upload your own template, add optional guidance, and supply your preferred LLM API key — the app will handle the rest.

 ---